-If you’re here, then most likely you have recently brought home your baby – CONGRATULATIONS!
+If you’re here, you most likely have recently brought home your baby – CONGRATULATIONS!

-Don’t get me wrong, the first few months can be exhausting as you adapt to life with the responsibility for another human being.
-However, everyone’s first few months home can be so different for families.
-Some families struggle with feeding and weight issues while others struggle with reflux or allergy issues and some families struggle with it all.
+Don’t get me wrong; the first few months can be exhausting as you adapt to life with the responsibility for another human being.
+However, everyone’s first few months at home can be so different for families.
+Some families struggle with feeding and weight issues, while others struggle with reflux or allergy issues, and some families struggle with it all.
 It’s never easy to bring home a new tiny (yet demanding) little person into your home, but we all figure it out eventually.

 Good news – there is a lot of help out there for new parents trying to find their way!

 When I work with families of newborns, it’s about so much more than sleep!